irinamrdhtllh/clrs-codes/README.md

 # CLRS Codes

-Collection of algorithm implementations from the CLRS book.
+Collection of algorithm implementations from the _Introduction to Algorithms (Fourth Edition)_ book by Thomas H. Cormen, et. al.